 What mental processes occur between the time of your first inner thoughts and your final outer behavior?
 Modern science doesn’t know all there is to know about your brain and mind (the two are not exactly the same), but scientists have disclosed much fascinating information about how your inner beliefs become outward realities—how internal believing and imagining become external realities in time and space.
 Waking or sleeping, there are three primary processes which continually occur in your mind: 1. the conscious process, 2. the subconscious process and 3. the creative subconscious process (the imagination).
 These are not physical areas or compartments of your brain or mind; they are processes.

 The basic function of your creative subconscious process (your imagination) is to create powerful images (imaginings) or pictures in your mind and then transmit them to your subconscious process for storage as memory.
 Think of the modern CD or “thumb drive” process–or the processes on your smart phone.
 Your creative subconscious process is a combined “camera” and “projector” which both “makes” the pictures in your mind and then “plays” them for viewing.
-Your subconscious process can be likened to the storage shelves in your home where you store your DVD’s for later viewing.
+Your subconscious process can be likened to the storage shelves in your home where you store your DVD’s and CD’s for later viewing.
 These are not still photos, but, rather, are running images or pictures in motion you constantly play and view in your mind.